pgollangi/netselect/README.md

 ### Manual

 1. Download and install binary from the [latest release](https://github.com/pgollangi/netselect/releases/latest).
-2. Recommended: add 1build executable to your $PATH.
+2. Recommended: add `netselect` executable to your $PATH.

 ## Building from source